-We are looking for a Senior Support Worker to join us to deliver an exciting service in Norwich.
+We are looking for Senior Night Support Workers to join us to deliver an exciting service in Norwich.

 The Somewhere Safe to Stay Hub is just one element of the Rapid Re-housing Pathway which is included in the Governments Rough Sleeping Strategy 2018.